grid-line

 "Decentralized social media" growth chart

-“Decentralized social media” searches have risen 138% in the last 5 years, peaking at over 4,000 searches per week recently.
+“Decentralized social media” searches have risen 145% in the last 5 years, with a positive forecast for 2026.

-The average user now spends time on 6.8 social platforms per month, a 2.3% YoY increase.
+The average user now spends time on 6.75 social platforms per month.
 This suggests users are comfortable engaging with multiple platforms simultaneously.

 So new, decentralized platforms don’t need to dethrone these established giants to build up their own user bases.
 They simply need to build critical mass.

-With users leaving X in their droves, and a potential US ban still hanging over TikTok, conditions have rarely been better for a massive shift in how we conceptualize and use social media.
+With users leaving X in their droves, and a deal to keep TikTok operational in the US still not fully completed, conditions have rarely been better for a massive shift in how we conceptualize and use social media.

 Read on to find out about platforms like Bluesky, Mastodon, and Pixelfed, and the changes in the social media landscape that are allowing them to flourish.